major/major.io/content/post/2015-09-11-time-warner-road-runner-linux-and-large-ipv6-subnets.md

   - security

 ---

+> Although Time Warner Cable is now Spectrum and wide-dhcpv6 is quite
+> old, this post is still what I'm using today (in 2019)!

 I've written about how to [get larger IPv6 subnets from Time Warner Cable's Road Runner service][1] on a Mikrotik router before, but I've converted to using a Linux server as my router for my home.
 Getting the larger /56 IPv6 subnet is a little tricky and it's not terribly well documented.

 ## My network